dojo/docs/dijit/layout/BorderContainer.rst

 You shouldn't need to set the height of the top/bottom panes as that can be determined automatically.

-``note:`` In order to set the overall size of a BorderContainer to the full size of the viewport, the `<body>` element needs an explicit size set as well as a size on the BorderContainer itself:
+``Note:`` In order to set the overall size of a BorderContainer to the full size of the viewport, the `<body>` element needs an explicit size set as well as a size on the BorderContainer itself:

 .. html ::